AdobeDocs/campaign-web.en/help/v8/preview-test/test-deliveries.md

 To start testing your message content:

-1. Edit the content of your email or SMS delivery.
+1. Edit the content of your delivery.
 1. Click the **[!UICONTROL Simulate content]** button.
 1. Click the **[!UICONTROL Test]** button to send test messages.